Downtime Tracking Checklist for Manufacturing Plants

 Replace Manual Downtime Logs with Automated iFactory Downtime Tracking

-iFactory captures every downtime event with timestamp and reason code, links it to OEE, calculates MTBF and MTTR, and generates the daily and weekly Pareto your maintenance and production teams need to eliminate chronic losses.
+iFactory captures every downtime event with timestamp and reason code, links it to OEE, calculates MTBF and MTTR, and generates daily and weekly Pareto to eliminate chronic losses.

 Share This Story, Choose Your Platform!